dykstrom/mazela-man/07-chapter-7/README.md

 }
 ```

-The `CherrySpawnComponent` has an `onUpdate` method that is called on every tick.
+The `CherrySpawnComponent` has an `onUpdate` method that is called every frame.
 Every
-time this method is called, there is one chance in 1000 to spawn a cherry, if there is
+time that method is called, there is one chance in 1000 to spawn a cherry, if there is
 not already a cherry at that position.
 Note that the component does not need to remember
 its own position, because it has access to the entity it is part of, and the entity has
 the position.